norcams/docs-enduser/docs/centos8-migrate.rst

   bug-for-bug compatible with Red Hat Enterprise Linux®.
 It is under intensive development by the community.

-**Rocky Linux** is, as AlmaLinux is, designed as a direct replacement for CentOS as it has been up until now.
+**Rocky Linux** is, as AlmaLinux, designed as a direct replacement for CentOS as it has been up until now.